floodnet-nyc/flood-sensor/technical-documentation-v1.md

 This library uses the [Arduino-lmic](https://github.com/mcci-catena/arduino-lmic) library to handle the LoRa communication.
 The Things Network has a LoRaWAN [compliance](https://www.thethingsnetwork.org/docs/lorawan/duty-cycle.html).
 This means every radio device must be compliant with the regulated duty cycle limits.
 To program the node to stay within the limits, an [air-time calculator](https://avbentem.github.io/airtime-calculator/ttn/us915) can be used.

+The LoRa communication consists of uplinks and downlinks.
+This sensor uses uplinks to update the sensor data and also to send sensor configuration packets which is useful to monitor the current cfg of the sensor remotely.
+The downlinks generated from the back-end which enables to change the sensor cfg remotely.

 ##### Uplink Packet Format

 | Error flags  | Battery Level | Ultrasonic reading  |